FlagAI-Open/Aquila2/README.md

 ## Quantization

-Before using quantization, BitsAndBytesConfig needs to be installed:
+Before using quantization, `BitsAndBytes` needs to be installed:

 ```
 pip install bitsandbytes